 Notice that the network plus threshold strategy has been deployed within a REST application, accepting input data from the REST Request and producing the predictions in the REST Response.

-Outlier detection: isolation forest
+Option 2: Outlier detection using isolation forest

 Another group of strategies for fraud detection — in the absence of enough fraud examples — relies on techniques for outlier detection.
 Among all of the many available outlier detection techniques, we propose the isolation forest technique (M. Widmann and M. Heine, "Four Techniques for Outlier Detection," KNIME Blog, 2019).